-Overview of "clients", i.e those who are financing the development of AA has been presented: they are either developer or state/local authority.
-If developer is a big company, usually the resources available for this task are higher.
+Overview of "clients" of the AA who pay for it was presented: they are either developer or state/local authority.
+If developer is a big company, then there are bigger resources for this task.
 Also, outcome of AA study can easily be checked by state authority.
-However, if the developer is small company, then financial resources for AA study are limited and sometimes even insufficient.
-If state or public authority pays for the study, there is no need for a state audit, and also there is an independence of developer.
+However, if the developer is small, then financial resources for AA study are also small, sometimes insufficient.
+If state public authority pays for the study, there is no need for a state audit, and also there is an independence of developer.
 However, public authorities usually have limited resources, and there is always a possibility of political influence and pressure.

 All three state (public) administration levels can carry out the Appropriate Assessment process, central, regional and local level.
-At the central level, there is usually better methodological supervision and coordination, as well as coherence in decision-making, but there is also a possibility of impact of political changes, and also familiarity with the sites in question is lacking.
+At the central level, there is better methodological supervision and coordination, as well as coherence in decision-making, but there is also a possibility of impact of political changes, and also familiarity with the sites in question is lacking.
 Regarding regional level, political influence is also an issue, but there is a better familiarity with the sites and coordination on regional level is better possible.
 Familiarity with the site(s) is even better on a local level, but in this case, there is a difficult access to information on cumulative impacts due to poor coordination among municipalities.